-- Understand that Arizona Priority Care does not deny patient care, but simply makes payment decisions based on the member's coverage - Act in the best interest of the members - Communicate fully with members regarding their illness, as well as diagnostic treatment options, medication treatments and therapeutic options available to them regardless of benefit coverage - Allow members to participate in their health care decisions - Provide continuity of care for members by ensuring that there is an appropriate confidential exchange of medical information between all providers involved - Refer members for specialty care or second opinions within the Arizona Priority Care provider network and obtain written approval from the Prior Authorization Department as applicable - Assist Arizona Priority Care members in obtaining prior authorization, as necessary, to facilitate claim payment.
-Services not requiring prior authorization are listed in the "Services That Do Not Require Authorization" on our website - Participate in Arizona Priority Care's utilization management and quality improvement initiatives, including allowing Arizona Priority Care reasonable access to patient medical records - Recognize that there are multiple, well-accepted means of diagnosis and treatment for many given conditions; - Inform the Medical Director when the Arizona Priority Care procedures or actions are perceived as threatening the health or well-being of the patient - Communicate with members and Arizona Priority Care in a way that assumes that all parties are acting in good faith with the goal of providing good care for the patient - Recognize that Arizona Priority Care is obligated to develop policies and procedures on benefit administration and to administer these in a fair and consistent manner even though this occasionally results in denial of payment for individual patients
+- Understand that Arizona Priority Care does not deny patient care, but simply makes payment decisions based on the member's coverage. - Act in the best interest of the members.

-- Understand that Arizona Priority Care's goal is to improve access and quality of health care - Complete a successful credentialing process prior to contact with Arizona Priority Care members - Complete all Compliance training requirements offered by Arizona Priority Care or CMS, on an annual basis
+- Communicate fully with members regarding their illness, as well as diagnostic treatment options, medication treatments and therapeutic options available to them regardless of benefit coverage. - Allow members to participate in their health care decisions. - Provide continuity of care for members by ensuring that there is an appropriate confidential exchange of medical information between all providers involved. - Refer members for specialty care or second opinions within the Arizona Priority Care provider network and obtain written approval from the Prior Authorization Department as applicable. - Assist Arizona Priority Care members in obtaining prior authorizations, as necessary, to facilitate claim payment.
+Services not requiring prior authorization are listed in the "Services That Do Not Require Authorization" on our provider portal. - Participate in Arizona Priority Care's utilization management and quality improvement initiatives, including allowing Arizona Priority Care reasonable access to patient medical records. - Recognize that there are multiple, well-accepted means of diagnosis and treatment for many given conditions. - Inform the Medical Director when the Arizona Priority Care procedures or actions are perceived as threatening the health or well-being of the patient. - Communicate with members and Arizona Priority Care in a way that assumes that all parties are acting in good faith with the goal of providing good care for the patient. - Recognize that Arizona Priority Care is obligated to develop policies and procedures on benefit administration and to administer these in a fair and consistent manner even though this occasionally results in denial of payment for individual patients. - Understand that Arizona Priority Care's goal is to improve access and quality of health care. - Complete a successful credentialing process prior to contact with Arizona Priority Care members.